DkSDKTest

 • the BUILD_TESTING variable is OFF

-Unix only: The library directories for each ML_RUNTIME and C_RUNTIME dependencies are added to the LD_LIBRARY_PATH of the test executable.
+Unix only: The library directories for each ML_RUNTIME and C_RUNTIME dependencies are added to the LD_LIBRARY_PATH (DYLD_FALLBACK_LIBRARY_PATH on macOS) of the test executable.
 The C_COMPILE dependencies are not added to the PATH.

 But since the test executables will always be compiled and generated you achieve: